Why is this medication prescribed?

 How should this medicine be used?

-Take ivacaftor with fatty foods such as eggs, butter, peanut butter, and cheese pizza.
+Take each dose of ivacaftor with a fatty food such as eggs, butter, peanut butter, cheese pizza, whole-milk dairy products (such as whole milk, cheese, and yogurt), baby formula, and breast milk.
 Talk to your doctor about other fatty foods to eat with ivacaftor.

 Ivacaftor controls cystic fibrosis but does not cure it.
 Continue to take ivacaftor even if you feel well.
 Do not stop taking ivacaftor without talking to your doctor.